Public Health Informatics

 After completion of the certificate, students will be able to:

-- Articulate strategic direction for public health informatics with the enterprise;
+- Articulate strategic direction for public health informatics within an organization;

 - Match data standards to their proper use;